Enhancing Unsupervised Anomaly Detection with Score-Guided Network: Methodology

-We illustrate the training process of SGMs in Algorithm~\ref{alg:sgm}.
-The parameters of a SGM are initialized randomly and optimized in the training iteration (Steps 2-10) to minimize the loss in Eq.~(\ref{eq:TotalLoss}).
-Specifically, the data representation $\boldsymbol{z}$ is learned by the representation learner $\mathcal{R}$, through $\boldsymbol{z} = \mathcal{E}(\boldsymbol{x})$ in Step 5.
+We illustrate the training process of SG-Models in Algorithm~\ref{alg:sgm}.
+An SG-Model $\mathcal{M}_{SG}$ consists of an existing URL model $\mathcal{M}_{URL}$ and the scoring network $\mathcal{S}$.
+The $\mathcal{M}_{URL}$ has a representation learner $\mathcal{R}$, a pre-defined metric function $f(\cdot)$, and its original loss function $L_{\rm{OE}}$.
+The metric value calculated by $f(\cdot)$ is denoted as $f$.
+The parameters of $\mathcal{M}_{SG}$ are initialized randomly and optimized in the training iteration (Steps 2-12) with the minimization of the loss in Eq.~(\ref{eq:TotalLoss}).
+Specifically, the data representation $\boldsymbol{z}$ is learned by the representation learner $\mathcal{R}$, through $\boldsymbol{z} = \mathcal{R}(\boldsymbol{x})$ in Step 5.
 Then the scoring network learns the anomaly scores $\boldsymbol{s}$ through $\boldsymbol{s} = \mathcal{S}(\boldsymbol{z})$ in Step 6.
-Then Step 7 calculates the loss function~(\ref{eq:TotalLoss}) and Step 8 takes a backpropagation algorithm and updates the network paramereters.
-Data representation and anomaly score distribution are optimized during training.
-Given a trained SGM, anomaly scores can be directly calculated given new data samples.
+In Step 7, we calculate $L_{\rm{OE}}$ and the self-supervised signal $f$ from $\mathcal{M}_{URL}$.
+Then Step 8 calculates $L_{\rm{SE}}$ with the loss function~(\ref{eq:SELoss}).
+After that, we get the total loss in Step 9, and Step 10 takes the back-propagation algorithm and updates the network parameters.
+With the guidance from the loss function~(\ref{eq:TotalLoss}), data representation and anomaly score distribution are optimized during training, and finally, we obtain a well-trained SG-Model.